Jílové u Prahy: Demographics

+Transport

+Jílové u Prahy is located on the railway line Prague–Čerčany.
+The D3 motorway is planned to pass near the town.

 Sights

-The town hall is main landmark of the historical centre.
+The main landmark of the historic centre is the town hall.
 It is a former fortress with a tower from the 14th century.
 It was donated to Jílové as a ruin and after it was reconstructed, the town hall was moved to the building in 1708.
 In 1724 the upper floor was built.
 In 1854 the municipality have added a side building to the tower, and in 1855 a prison.

 The Church of Saint Adalbert is the oldest building in the town.
 It was built on the site of a wooden church in the first half of the 13th century and originally dedicated to St. Nicholas.
 In 1567, it was damaged by a fire, and during the 17th and 18th centuries, the church was repaired and baroqued several times.

 Žampach viaduct is a railway arch bridge, the highest stone bridge in the country.

 In popular culture

 Several shots of the 1984 Oscars-awarded film Amadeus were shot in the church.